-Genre: Action Developer: Game Arts Publisher: Sega of America Players: 1 Released: 1992
+Genre: Action Developer: Game Arts Publisher: Sega Enterprises Players: 1 Released: 1992

 Released for the Genesis in 1992, Alisia Dragoon is an obscure little gem that never got the praise it deserved, probably thanks to SOA’s brilliant marketing division (Gunstar Heroes or Ristar anyone?).
 Developed by Game Arts and boasting some excellent action and gameplay, it is, in my opinion, a game well worth hunting down.

 As Alisia, you must overcome eight stages of obstacles to avenge your father’s death and prevent the evil god Baldour (who killed your dad) from awakening.
 Sure, the story may sound only a little cliché, but who plays platformers for the character development?

 Graphically, Alisia Dragoon is a mixed bag.
 While the visuals certainly do their job, sometimes I found myself expecting a bit more.
 There is some pretty parallax (I’m such a whore for parallax!) and the earth tone colors fit well.
 Alisia herself is animated well enough, as are her enemies.
 Little details, like her hair flowing when she jumps down, are a nice touch.
 There are a few fog warping effects on some stages that are nice to look at but again, nothing really stands out, at least until the later stages.
 The first few levels look a bit sparse compared to them.
 Stage five (the cave) looks awesome, as does the rotating cylinder in stage six.

 The music is excellent.
 Mecano Associates scored a great medieval sounding soundtrack that I will have to obtain somehow.
 The sounds are well done too.
 Alisia’s little yelp when she gets hit isn’t that appealing but the crashes and explosions are very cool.